- Description

 Night Scented Stock are much more fragrant in positions where they aren’t inundated with fertiliser and tending.
 They also prefer a dryer than average position.
 Plant them in pots or directly into the front of beds to enjoy their fragrance, they are ridiculously easy from seed

 Cover with a thin layer of well drained compost or vermiculite.
+The compost should be kept moist but not wet at all times.

 Cultivation:

 Flowers should be removed as soon as they have faded to promote the growth of further blooms.
-Never over water, but do not let the soil dry out.
 Preventive measures should be taken against aphids.

 Plant Uses: